sinakane/pAML/README.md

 Data Preprocessing

-Quality control, normalization, and integration of single-cell transcriptomic and proteomic data.
+1. Quality control, normalization, and integration of single-cell transcriptomic and proteomic data.

-Malignant vs. Normal Cell Identification
+2. Malignant vs. Normal Cell Identification

-KNN smoothing for robust classification of malignant and healthy cells.
+3. KNN smoothing for robust classification of malignant and healthy cells.

-Clustering and State Identification
+4. Clustering and State Identification

-K-means clustering based on CNMF-derived gene programs.
+5. K-means clustering based on CNMF-derived gene programs.

-Identification of gene modules correlated with LSC and blast states.
+6. Identification of gene modules correlated with LSC and blast states.

-Target Identification
+7. Target Identification

-Analysis of surface ADT markers.
+8. Analysis of surface ADT markers.

-Combinatorial testing to identify candidate immunotherapy targets.
+9. Combinatorial testing to identify candidate immunotherapy targets.

-Validation

-Comparison and validation using bulk RNA-seq and independent single-cell datasets.
+10. Validation using bulk RNA-seq and independent single-cell datasets.